chec/commercejs-examples/templates/guide-template.md

 example script
 ```

-End with linking an example of live project or demo
+End with linking an example of live project or demo.
 [Live Demo]()